First Friday with the Arts

 WESTRAY Studio will be featuring photography by Dr. Joel Ray and drawings by Jeanie Eddleman.
 There are some great special prices and Cape Girardeau and Jackson Memorabilia.

-The Painted Wren Art Gallery is now exhibiting in two separate rooms inside Bilderbach's Art Plaza!
+The Pained Wren Art Gallery is now exhibiting in two separate rooms inside Bilderbach's Art Plaza!
 Painted Wren exhibitors are now showing their work in the North Window gallery, visible from the street.

 River Campus Art Gallery